Elias Díaz Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies, including Elias Diaz (.394 batting average in his past 10 games), take on starter Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.
+Elias Diaz -- with a slugging percentage of .611 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies versus the Atlanta Braves, with Darius Vines on the hill, on August 30 at 8:40 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Braves.
+He had a one-hit showing in his most recent game (1-for-4) against the Braves.

 Elias Díaz Game Info & Props vs. the Braves